randysuen1991/ReinforcementLearning/ReadMe.md

 ## Traditional Reinforcement Learning
 There are going to be several algorithms, including Sarsa algorithm, Q-learning algorithm.

-## Deep Reinforcement Learning
+## Deep Q Learning
-Deep Q Learning is the base of many derivative algorithms, like Double Deep Q Learning, Deep Q Learning with Priority Reply, ... .
+In this file, you could find many variants of Deep Q model, like Double Deep Q Learning, Deep Q Learning with Priority Reply, ... .

+## Policy Gradient
+There is a fundamental policy gradient model object in this file.

+## Actor Critic
+There are many actor-critic based models in this file.